jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D42R1
 Finished essential programming for a visualization of the Pareto principle using simulated exchange of abstract currency.
 Neat little exercise to practice randomization and historgrams.

+###D43-44R1
+Finished histogram creation for Pareto simulation.
+Worked on a small bug in value distribution in the player class.
+Read about matplotlib plot functions.